Cheap Things to do in Edinburgh

 13. Dean Village

-Another cheap thing to do in Edinburgh is to take a trip to Dean Village.
+Another free thing to do in Edinburgh is to take a trip to Dean Village.
 You can walk there if you would rather but it is also easy to get a bus too.
-The buses are quite cheap in Edinburgh as well but just make sure to research the timetable in advance.
-The village is very quaint and has some beautiful views.
-It won’t take you long to walk around this area but it is very picturesque.
-You can walk down the Water of Leith walkway afterwards to really get to know Edinburgh.

 14. Calton Hill